Something greater

 Maslow’s Hierarchy of Needs

 It’s unfortunate that so many struggle with the basic necessities to survive.
 It’s a shame.
-Equally as frustrating, many on their way up the pyramid we get caught in traps of money and women and status.
-We get stuck in a cycle just wanting more.
+Equally as frustrating, many on their way up the pyramid get caught in the traps of money, girls (or boys) and status.
+We get stuck in this cycle of just wanting more.

 Aristotle.
 Marcus Aurelius.
 Modern day Alan Watts.
 Ralph Emerson.
 Henry Thoreau.

 People have been contemplating this stuff for thousands of years.
-They’ve FIGURED OUT how to be happy.
+They’ve FIGURED OUT happy.
 They understand how to create a life they’re proud of… one without regret.

 They find the same things.
 Among many: